tsourolampis/Predicting-Signed-Edges/README.md

 ##  <center><span style="color:green"> Sign Prediction </span></center>

-In *Predicting Signed Edges.ipynb* we analyze the slashdot, and the wikipedia datasets from SNAP.
+In *Prediction.ipynb* we analyze the signedd Wikipedia dataset from SNAP.
 We train a logistic regression classifer using stratified 10-fold cross-validation.
-We observe that paths are a very informative features, as our theoretical analysis justifies under certain probabilistic assumption.
+We observe that paths of short length an informative feature.